amsrafid/tagger/README.md

 # HTML Tag

-One of the most flexible view builder for php.
+One of the most flexible html view builder for php.

 # Basic use